N8VEM

-N8VEM was a homebrew computing project.
+N8VEM was a homebrew computing project created in 2008 by Andrew Lynch.
 It featured a variety of free and open hardware and software.
 N8VEM builders made their own homebrew computer systems for themselves and shared their experiences with other homebrew computer hobbyists.
 N8VEM homebrew computer components are made in the style of vintage computers of the mid to late 1970s and early 1980s using a mix of classic and modern technologies.
 They are designed with ease of amateur assembly in mind.

-In November 2015 the N8VEM project was ended by its creator Andrew Lynch and the community reconvened under the new name of Retrobrew Computers.
+In November 2015, Lynch ended the N8VEM project, and the community reconvened under the new name of Retrobrew Computers.